pandabar/wearablecomp/README.md

 # Wearable Computing

-This repo takes the data found on [this website](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones) from an experiment where measurements from accelerator and gyroscope embedded in a smartphone, and presents it in a more readable manner.
+This repo takes the data found on [this website](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones) from an experiment where measurements from accelerator and gyroscope embedded in a smartphone were taken, and presents them in a more readable manner.
 This repository consists of two files (aside from this one, that is):

 - The file run_analysis.r contains a script that: